 The famous flightless bird’s been around for a long time in the Australian ISP scene.
 Now that they’re a part of the Vocus group they’re flying faster than ever before, with access to the same top-tier network as iPrimus.
 But while iPrimus firmly focuses on selling broadband plans with optional connected TV, Dodo puts their Fetch TV offering front and centre.

-Offers include connections to all the different versions of the NBN starting at $49.90 per month and heading up to the 50/20 speed tier at $74.90/month for the first six months.
+Offers include connections to all the different versions of the NBN (except NBN12) starting at $49.90 per month and heading up to the 100/40 speed tier at $74.90/month for the first six months.
 You get unlimited data, no setup fees and no lock-in contract.
 If you’re interested in a home phone bundle, they offer an unlimited phone plan.
 It’s an extra $10/month and includes calls to Aussie mobiles, something many home phone plans charge by the minute for.

 Plenty of choice, plenty of value

 The days of only one or two internet service providers being available are long behind us.
 Now, you can pick and choose from any of the above quality providers as well as many others, and reap the benefits of a thriving industry where intense competition has just made for better deals for you, the consumer.